raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

-from the request unless the request was received from an upstream proxy that is itself white-listed by the receiving proxy (i.e. if the proxies are configured in a multi-tier architecture), in which case the original value the RRs MUST be preserved.
+from the request unless the request was received from an upstream proxy that is itself white-listed by the receiving proxy (i.e. if the proxies are configured in a multi-tier architecture), in which case the original value of the RR MUST be preserved.

-Where multiple XPF RRs to appear in a request their ordering MUST also be preserved.
+Where multiple XPF RRs appear in a request their ordering MUST also be preserved.

 << TODO: what about truncation on the client -> server path? >>